-Open to immediate family members of WC faculty and part-time employees.
-Award is 50% tuition only.
+Open to immediate family members of current WC faculty and part-time employees.
+Award is 50% tuition.
 The recipient must be degree-seeking, enrolled full-time, and all student accounts must be current.
-Limited to 12 credit hours per term.
-Must maintain a 3.0 GPA
+Must maintain a 3.0 GPA.

 Homeschool Scholarship